tleyden/docker/caffe/README.md

 Caffe is a deep learning framework.
 See the [Caffe homepage](http://caffe.berkeleyvision.org/) for more info.

+This was created for the [elastic-thought](https://github.com/tleyden/elastic-thought) project, which is a REST api wrapper around Caffe, but should be useful for anyone running Caffe.

 This docker image is part of the following images generated from a single template:

 * CPU